sgmurphy/wordpress-plugins/ai-engine/readme.txt

 === AI Engine ===
 Contributors: TigrouMeow
-Tags: ai, gpt, openai, chatbot, copilot
+Tags: ai, chatbot, gpt, copilot, translate
 Donate link: https://www.patreon.com/meowapps
 Requires at least: 6.0
 Tested up to: 6.6
 Requires PHP: 7.4
-Stable tag: 2.5.5
+Stable tag: 2.5.6
 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-AI for WordPress.
-Chatbot, Content/Image Generator, CoPilot, Finetuning, Internal API, GPT, Gemini, etc!
-Sleek UI and ultra-customizable.
+Chat, Create, Translate, Automate, Finetune with AI.
+Copilot, Internal API.
+Sleek UI.
+Hundreds of AI models supported.
+Build your dream project now!

 == Description ==
 Create your own chatbot, craft content and images, coordinate AI-related work using templates, enjoy swift title and excerpt recommendations, play with AI Copilot in the editor for faster work, track statistic and usage, and more!
 The AI Playground offers a range of AI tools, including translation, correction, SEO, suggestions, and others.
 There is also an internal API so other plugins can tap into its capabilities.
 We'll be adding even more AI tools and features to the AI Engine based on your feedback.